NVIDIA/aistore/docs/cli.md

 In addition, CLI provides dataset management commands, reading and writing primitives, and more.

-Goven an existing aistore instance, maybe the very first command you execute would be `ais show cluster` - a variant of numerous `ais show` subcommands.
+Given an existing aistore instance, maybe the very first command you execute would be `ais show cluster` - a variant of numerous `ais show` subcommands.
 For example:

 ```console
 $ ais show cluster